nonoroazoro/vscode-syncing/README.md

         ![copy and backup token](docs/png/Copy-Token.png)

-1. Sync your VSCode settings
+1. Sync your VSCode settings.

     *`Syncing`* will ask for necessary information `for the first time` and `save for later use`.